 Urine samples are relatively simple to collect and noninvasive for the employee.
-They are usually the least expensive of the drug test methods, and are effective at detecting recent drug use.
-However, while urine samples can test for the presence of illegal drugs, they don’t indicate the levels of drugs present.
+They are usually the least expensive of the drug test methods, are effective at detecting recent drug use, and many regulated tests require urine testing.
+However, while urine samples can detect the presence of illegal drugs, they can’t determine impairment.

 Blood Drug Testing

-Blood samples are more expensive and more invasive than other drug test samples, but they also tend to be more accurate.
-Because of this, blood samples are more likely to be used in medical settings and for legal investigations, instead of for regular employment drug testing.
+Blood samples are more expensive and more invasive than other drug test samples.
+They are very accurate and can provide a level of the drug in the bloodstream.
+Because they are invasive and have longer processing times, blood samples are more likely to be used in medical settings and for legal investigations, instead of routine employment-related drug testing.

 Saliva Drug Testing

-Saliva samples are just a little more expensive than urine samples, and are also relatively noninvasive.
-Saliva is becoming a more popular drug test sample because it’s easy to collect and is the best for detecting recent use, but it requires a more extensive lab process to ensure accuracy.
+Saliva samples are typically more expensive than urine samples and are also relatively noninvasive.
+Saliva is becoming a more popular drug test sample because it’s easy to collect and it’s the best for detecting recent use, but it requires a more extensive lab process to ensure accuracy.

 Hair Drug Testing

-Hair samples are the best choice for detecting long-term drug use, but they do not usually detect use within the past week.
-Hair testing is a little more expensive and requires a decent chunk of hair, so this can be difficult when testing people with short or no hair.
+Hair samples are the best choice for detecting long-term drug use, but they do not usually detect use within the past week making them a poor choice for post-accident or reasonable suspicion testing.
+Hair testing is a little more expensive and requires a specified amount of hair, so this can be difficult when testing people with short or no hair.